Belleville Diocese Sexual Abuse Attorney

-Sex Abuse Attorneys Committed to Standing With Victims
+Church Sex Abuse Attorneys Committed to Standing With Victims of Belleville Diocese

 Waiting for the Catholic Church to police itself may be a fruitless endeavor, but survivors of sexual abuse in the Diocese of Belleville have other options.
 Many have chosen to pursue their abusers in civil court via lawsuits against the Belleville, IL Diocese.
-Taking on the Catholic Church in a legal battle warrants a legal team both sensitive and fierce.
-If you’ve suffered abuse at the hands of a priest in the Diocese of Belleville, our firm can help.
+Taking on the Catholic Diocese in legal battle warrants a legal team both sensitive and fierce.
+If you’ve suffered abuse at the hands of a priest in the Diocese of Belleville, Rosenfeld Injury Lawyers LLC can help recover the compensation you are entitled to via civil lawsuit.
 Schedule your free consultation with an experienced, discreet and above all else, respectful Belleville Diocese sexual abuse lawyer today.